-We recommend that you conclude each chapter by doing a 10-minute relaxation exercise.
-Use this time to practice meditation or deep breathing, or to play an audiotaped relaxation or visualization technique.
-Dim the lights, get comfortable in your chair, uncross your legs, and sit quietly with your eyes closed.
-Remember that learning to relax is a skill that takes practice, so if you feel restless at first, just remind yourself that this is a 10-minute gift of quiet time that you give to yourself.
-With practice, you can use meditation and relaxation in many areas of your life.
-For example, learning to relax and to be at peace can reduce the power that fear has in your life, and help move you beyond grief to hope.
-With practice, it can help put you in touch with your inner spiritual guide - that source of wisdom that is within you that can guide you towards better physical, emotional, and spiritual health.
+We are going to conclude by doing a brief relaxation exercise.
+I'll be dimming the lights and playing an audiotape.
+I'd like you to get comfortable in your chair, uncross your legs, and sit quietly with your eyes closed and just follow along with the tape.
+Remember that learning to relax is a skill that takes practice, so if you feel restless at first, just remind yourself that this is a 10 minute gift of quiet time that you give to yourself and to the other members of the group.
+As we've discussed in this group, this and similar techniques can be extremely useful to you if you incorporate them into your daily life.
+Learning to relax and to be at peace can reduce the power that fear has in your life, and help move you beyond grief to hope.
+With practice, it can help put you in touch with your inner guide-that source of wisdom that is within each of you that can guide you towards better physical, emotional, and spiritual health.